 There’s something special about visiting Ljubljana in the summer.
 As spring slips away, festival season swings into full force.
 Slovenians flock to the streets to shake off the winter blues with music, street performances, sunshine, and good company.

-Besides the usual tourist sites—Ljubljana Castle, Triple Bridge, Dragon Bridge, and Old Town—Ljubljana truly opens up in wandering the streets and enjoying the atmosphere.
+Besides the usual Ljubljana tourist attractions—Ljubljana Castle, Triple Bridge, Dragon Bridge, and Old Town—Ljubljana truly opens up in wandering the streets and enjoying the atmosphere.
 And if you wanted to crash for a couple extra days, there are plenty of amazing day trips from Ljubljana.
 Even without ever spending a night anywhere else, nearly all of Slovenia is at your fingertips.

 Insider tip: Spend a day relaxing or biking around Tivoli Park, Ljubljana’s most popular summer hangout spot.
 I also highly recommend taking a day trip from Ljubljana to Lake Bled, a crystal-clear glacial lake set upon the perfect backdrop of the Julian Alps.
 Not sure?
 Let me convince you to visit Lake Bled.